 Value yourself and your ideas.
 Be authentic.
 Respond calmly and consistently.
 Make sure the environment is conducive to conversation.
 Make sure your expectations are appropriate for your child’s age and stage of development.
 Use language that is age appropriate, straightforward, and simple.

-Avoid starting with “I” to couch a “you” statement, for example, “I feel that you are being rude” instead of “I feel hurt when you raise your voice at me.”
+Avoid starting with “I” to couch a “you” statement like, “I feel that you are being rude.”
+Instead say, “I feel hurt when you raise your voice at me.”

 Taking responsibility or admitting when you are wrong is excellent modeling and demonstrates vulnerability and a willingness to grow.
 Being able to apologize sends the message that making mistakes is part of learning and getting better.
-It not only creates an environment where it is ok to “fail,” it establishes behavioral norms that we take responsibility for our actions.
+It not only creates an environment where it is okay to make a mistake, it establishes behavioral norms that we take responsibility for our actions.

 Apologizing models for your child that it is okay to admit mistakes and helps to develop their social and emotional skills such as: perspective taking, emotion regulation, and responsibility.
-Parents also benefit from apologizing because it strengthens the relationship you have with your child and provides you with an opportunity for reflection.
+Parents and those in a parenting role also benefit from apologizing because it strengthens the relationship they have with their child and provides an opportunity for reflection.

-Start with “I’m sorry” or “I apologize” and be specific about what you are apologizing for.
+- Start with “I’m sorry” or “I apologize” and be specific about for what you are apologizing.

-Don’t make excuses or apologize in a way that blames the other person (e.g., This is not an apology: “I’m sorry for yelling, but when you behave so badly, I have to yell.”).
+- Don’t make excuses or apologize in a way that blames the other person; this is not an apology: “I’m sorry for yelling, but when you behave so badly, I have to yell.”

-Be honest with yourself about what you are willing to apologize for.
+Be honest with yourself about for what you are willing to apologize.
 For example, if your child says, “You are being so mean,” you don’t need to apologize for their interpretation.
 Instead, you can apologize for the impact – “I can see you are hurt right now, and I am sorry.
 That was not my intention at all.”

 Intentional communication is a style of communicating where both parties get their needs met.
 It means communicating in a way that increases the likelihood that both parties truly hear each other.
 It has wide application and can be used in every interaction.
-When parents deliberately use intentional communication, they build their child’s social and emotional skills.
-Engaging in intentional communication builds your skills as a parent and strengthens your relationship with your child.
+When parents or those in a parenting role deliberately use intentional communication, they build their child’s social and emotional skills.
+Engaging in intentional communication builds your skills as a parent or one in a parenting role and strengthens your relationship with your child.